-- 49 Bassingthorpe Farm will provide a sustainable urban extension for the wider Rotherham Urban Area in accord with its status as a Strategic Allocation in the Core Strategy (adopted 2014).
+56 Bassingthorpe Farm will provide a sustainable urban extension for the wider Rotherham Urban Area in accord with its status as a Strategic Allocation in the Core Strategy (adopted 2014).
 It is anticipated that Bassingthorpe Farm will provide around 2,400 new homes, however delivery of new homes will go beyond this Plan period (up to 2028) into the next.
 It is anticipated to take twenty years to build out this new community.
-The strategic allocation also provides for around 10 hectares of employment land together with associated strategic infrastructure, including contributions to local schools and provision of a new primary school on site in the second phase of development. - The following studies, a Green Infrastructure Strategy including long term management / maintenance and stewardship plan; further transport studies; design guidance and framework document; and a Supplementary Planning Document will be prepared, to guide the submission of any forthcoming outline planning application.
+The strategic allocation also provides for around 10 hectares of employment land together with associated strategic infrastructure, including contributions to local schools and provision of a new primary school on site in the second phase of development.

+57 Further studies will be prepared to guide the submission of any forthcoming outline planning application.
 The Bassingthorpe Farm strategic allocation is shown as an "inset" boundary on the Policies Map that accompanies the Sites and Policies document and reference should be made to the Core Strategy policy CS1 for more details regarding the delivery of this strategic allocation.
-However Site Development Guidelines have now been prepared and included within the Sites and Policies Local Plan adopted 27th June 2018.
-A masterplan for the proposed development has also now been completed and will be used in the competitive tendering process to seek a strategic developer or promoter partner.
-The exact details of the masterplan and marketing of the site have yet to be finalised and made publicly available.
-The masterplan will guide the preparation of an outline planning application and will consider the associated infrastructure requirements and their phasing for delivery.
-It is anticipated that the masterplan will enhance the attractiveness of the site to the development industry.
-Further work has been undertaken to investigate ground conditions and any abnormal development costs associated with development of this former mining area.
-The site is a brownfield site requiring remediation and appropriate treatment prior to development proceeding on site.
-The information sought to date has been considered in a granular parcel by parcel development appraisal for the site.
-This will guide the "Bare Trust" the body that will take over ownership of all of the land to be developed, in their deliberations In the next few years the site will be marketed by the landowners: the Council and Fitzwilliam Wentworth Estates, and via an OJEU process, to potential developers to bring forward development on site.
+Site Development Guidelines are included within the Sites and Policies Local Plan adopted June 2018.
+A masterplan for the proposed development is currently in preparation and will be used in the competitive tendering process to seek a strategic developer or promoter partner in due course.